As a solid biofuel, heating pellets are among the most flexible and efficient renewable energy sources.

 Graanul Invest is one of the world’s leading and most reliable wood pellet producers with 18 years of experience developing bioenergy.
 Established in Estonia, the company has grown into an international group with 12 modern pellet plants – four in Estonia, six in Latvia, one in Lithuania and one in the United States.
 We are a reliable partner for local suppliers and forest owners as well as large international companies around the world.
 With an annual production capacity of 2.7 million tons, we are one of the largest pellet producers in Europe.

 Wood pellets are an environmentally friendly biofuel sourced from the production residues of the forest and wood industries.
 Pellets are made from production residues of the wood industry (sawdust, wood chips) and low-quality roundwood that is not suitable for producing sawn timber or other wood products.

-As a result of a multi-stage process containing no chemical additives, natural wood bulk granules with a diameter of 6 to 8 mm are formed while the material is sorted, crushed, dried and pressed.
+As a result of a multi-stage process containing no chemical additives, natural wood bulk granules with a diameter of 6 mm are formed while the material is sorted, crushed, dried and pressed.
 Wood pellets are convenient to use both in households and automated industrial systems.